obi-wan-jr/iscribe/README.md

 # 🎵 tScribe

 A web application that converts Bible chapters into high-quality audio using Fish.Audio's custom voice TTS API.
-Fetches passages from BibleGateway, processes text to remove verse numbers, and creates seamless audio files for enhanced listening experience.
+Fetches passages from local Bible data, processes text to remove verse numbers, and creates seamless audio files for enhanced listening experience.

 ## Features